unicode-org/cldr/docs/ldml/tr35-keyboards.md

 > A space-separated ordered list of `key` element ids, which keys, where each successive key in the list is produced by the corresponding number of quick taps.
 > It is an error for a key to reference itself in the `multiTapKeyIds` list.
 >
+> Gestures are not nested: other gestures (such as flick, multiTap, longPress) are ignored on the keys in the `multiTapKeyIds` list.
+>
 > _Example:_
 > - first tap on the key will produce “a”